 - de Oliveira JM, Birgisson JM, Doinoff JM, et al. Timed barium swallow: A simple technique for evaluating esophageal emptying in patients with achalasia.
 AJR Am J Roentgenol 1997;169:473-9.
 [Crossref] [PubMed]

-- Kostic S, Andersson M, Hellstrom M, et al. Timed barium swallow esophogram in the assessment of patients with achalasia: Reproducibility and inter-observer variation.
+- Kostic S, Andersson M, Hellstrom M, et al. Timed barium esophagogram in the assessment of patients with achalasia: reproducibility and observer variation.
 Dis Esophagus 2005;18:96-103.
 [Crossref] [PubMed]

 - Rohof WO, Lee A, Boeckxstaens GE.
 Esophageal stasis on a timed barium esophagogram predicts recurrent symptoms in patients with long-standing achalasia.
 Am J Gastroenterol 2013;108:49-55.
 [Crossref] [PubMed]